phpstorm1/SE-FCN/readme.md

 ## Notes

+- Remember to modify *config.json* with your own setup.
-In this implementation, the model is slightly modified from the one in paper.
+- In this implementation, the model is slightly modified from the one in paper.

 ## TODO